Find jobs in Lisbon with this guide on the current job market and vacancies, Portuguese work permits, and where to look for jobs in Lisbon.

 Look in the Portuguese Yellow Pages under pessoal temporário and pessoal recrutamento e seleção.
 Agencies have vacancies for permanent and temporary positions and include Manpower, Geserfor and Workforce.
-Boyden, Glasford Portugal and Horton International are all Lisbon-based executive search companies.
+Boyden, and Glasford Portugal are all Lisbon-based executive search companies.

 EU and Portuguese government job search in Lisbon